Orthogonal Polynomials with Complex Densities and Quantum Minimal Surfaces: Orthogonal polynomials with complex density

 \subsection{Monomial potentials}

 In the same way as in the case of cubic monomial potentials, we can consider the case of monomials of general degree $d$.
 The density of the inner product \eqref{e-1} is replaced by

-where $d$ is a positive integer, $a>0$.\footnote{For simplicity we set $t=1/d$.
-The case with a general $t$ can be recovered by rescaling variables.} Then the inner product is hermitian and we can define orthogonal monic polynomials $P_n$ with square norms $(P_n,P_n)=\rho(n)h_n$. \begin{conjecture} The Gram matrices $((z^n,z^m))_{n,m=0}^N$, $N=0,1,2,\dots$ are invertible for all $a\geq0$. \end{conjecture} For small $d$ the conjecture holds as a consequence of the results of \cite{CDHM2025,Hoppe2025}. \begin{theorem} The conjecture holds for $d=1,2,3$. \end{theorem} \begin{proof} Let us fix the maximal degree $N$.
-Then the inner product multiplied by a power of $a$ converges for $a\to\infty$ to the inner product with density $\exp(-|z|^2)$ for which the $z^n$ are orthogonal with non-vanishing squared norms $\rho(n)\pi n!$.
+where $d$ is a positive integer, $a>0$.\footnote{For simplicity, we set $t=1/d$.
+The case with a general $t$ can be recovered by rescaling variables.} Then the inner product is hermitian and we can define orthogonal monic polynomials $P_n$ with square norms $(P_n,P_n)=\rho(n)h_n$. \begin{Conjecture} The Gram matrices $((z^n,z^m))_{n,m=0}^N$, $N=0,1,2,\dots$, are invertible for all $ a\geq0$. \end{Conjecture} For small $d$, the conjecture holds as a consequence of the results of \cite{CDHM2025,Hoppe2025}. \begin{Theorem} The conjecture holds for $d=1,2,3$. \end{Theorem}

+\begin{proof} Let us fix the maximal degree $N$.
+Then the inner product multiplied by a power of~$a$ converges for $a\to\infty$ to the inner product with density $\exp\bigl(-|z|^2\bigr)$ for which the $z^n$ are orthogonal with non-vanishing squared norms $\rho(n)\pi n!$.
 Thus the Gram matrices up to $N$ are non-degenerate for large $a$, orthogonal polynomials exist, and the determinant of the Gram matrix is (up to sign) the product $\prod_{n=0}^Nh_n(a)$.
-Assume by contradiction that for some $a>0$ a Gram matrix is degenerate and let $a_*$ be the largest $a$ for which this happens.
-This means that $h_{n-1}(a_*)=0$ for some $n\geq0$, which can be chosen as small as possible so that
+Assume by contradiction that for some $a>0$ a~Gram matrix is degenerate and let $a_*$ be the largest $a$ for which this happens.
+This means that $h_{n+1}(a_*)=0$ for some $n\geq0$, which can be chosen as small as possible so that

-This means that there is an $n\geq1$ and $a_*>0$ such that $V_n(a)$ vanishes at $a_*$ and is positive for $a>a_*$ while $V_0(a),\dots,V_{n-1}(a)$ are positive for all $a\geq a_*$.
-For $d=1,2$ the $V_n$ can be computed explicitly, see below, and they are positive for all $a$.
-For $d=3$ it is shown in \cite{CDHM2025,Hoppe2025} that the initial condition $V_0=-h'/h$ with $h$ given by \eqref{e-K} gives rise to a solution for which all $V_n(a)>0$ for all $a>0$, so no such $a_*$ can exist.
-We reproduce here the argument of \cite{Hoppe2025} to prove this in the language of orthogonal polynomials.
-It relies on a first order differential equation for $V_n(a)$ which can be obtained by observing that the derivative of $(P_n,P_n)$ with respect to $a$ is proportional to $(zP_n,zP_n)$ which can be expressed in terms of $(P_{n+1},P_{n+1})$ and $(P_{n-2},P_{n-2})$ by using the relation \eqref{e-rec1}.
+This means that there is an $n\geq1$ and $a_*>0$ such that $V_n(a)$ vanishes at $a_*$ and is positive for~${a>a_*}$ while $V_0(a),\dots,V_{n-1}(a)$ are positive for all $a\geq a_*$.
+For $d=1,2$, the $V_n$ can be computed explicitly, see below, and they are positive for all $a$.
+For $d=3$, it is shown in \cite{CDHM2025,Hoppe2025} that the initial condition $V_0(a)=-h'(a)/h(a)$ with $h$ given by \eqref{e-K} gives rise to a solution for which all $V_n(a)>0$ for all $a>0$, so no such $a_*$ can exist.
+We reproduce here the argument of~\cite{Hoppe2025} to prove this in the language of orthogonal polynomials.
+It relies on a first order differential equation for $V_n(a)$ which can be obtained by observing that the derivative of $(P_n,P_n)$ with respect to $a$ is proportional to $(zP_n,zP_n)$ which can be expressed in terms of $(P_{n+1},P_{n+1})$ and~${(P_{n-2},P_{n-2})}$ by using the relation \eqref{e-rec1}.
 The result is